Tyreezew/fictional-machine/README.md

 The application gives you the following options:

-View all employees with the option by role and department Add an employee, role, or department
+1. View all employees with the option by role and department.
+2. Add an employee, role, or department.
-Update an employee role
+3. Update an employee role.

 # Installation